mikececco/site/docs/services.md

 ### 1. Software Development

 I will help you cut through the bloat of developing your application and, help your business reach users, grow revenue and increase market cap.
-Reach out via [email](mailto:mikececco2000@gmail.com) to get started.
+Reach out via [email](mailto:mikececconello00@gmail.com) to get started.

 **Here’s what you get:**

-- **On-Demand DEvelopment:** Asynchronous development, adhoc meetings for priorities alignment and overcoming challenges.
+- **On-Demand Development:** Asynchronous development, adhoc meetings for priorities alignment and overcoming challenges.
 <!-- - **Growth & Efficiency:** Enhance your team's skills and streamline AI/ML processes.
 - **Expert Network:** Connect with leading specialists across various fields to expand your business network. -->